 - July 22, 1975, Voters overwhelmingly approved a one-percent countywide sales tax increase to fund RTA.
 The 71 percent plurality was the largest ever in this nation for a transit issue.

 - Sept.
 5, 1975, The Cleveland and Shaker services merged when RTA assumed control of all Cleveland Transit System (CTS) bus routes, and both the CTS and Shaker rapid transit lines.
 Leonard Ronis was named the first General Manager.
 Offices were at 1404 E. Ninth St.

 - Oct.
 5, 1975, Full operations began when buses from suburban lines in Maple Heights, North Olmsted, Brecksville, Garfield Heights and Euclid joined RTA through service agreements.

 - Oct.
 5, 1975, Fares were 25 cents Local, 35 cents Express, 13 cents for seniors/handicapped during rush hours and free during non-rush hours, 13 cents for students and 10 cents for the downtown loop.
 Transfers, students and children under age 6 were free.
 Ridership surged 19 percent in the first month, with 378,000 average weekday riders.
 Ridership by seniors increased 157 percent.

 Summary of RTA improvements

-Since its formation, RTA has greatly expanded the number of buses it operates, made numerous improvements to stations and support facilities, created the Transit Police, and expanded its Paratransit services for senior citizens and disabled persons.
+Since its formation, RTA has greatly expanded the number of buses it operates, made numerous improvements to Rapid Stations and support facilities, created the Transit Police, and expanded its Paratransit services for senior citizens and disabled persons.

-Service miles increased by 130,000 per week, and ridership was up 55 percent over pre-RTA levels.
+Service miles increased by 130,000 per week.
+Ridership was up 55 percent over pre-RTA levels.